clappis/ck-feature-extractor-wrapper/README.md

 #### The extraction is on program level, in other words, this wrapper summarizes the features from each program's function.

-By default, you can extract all cbench static program features as follow:
+By default, you can extract all static program features used on my research as follow:
 ```
 node index.js
 ```